 This means you can introduce your children to a variety of racket sports, or simply play the world’s fastest growing sport yourself.

-The only issue we have with the QonQuill net is that it’s relatively heavy compared to other sets.
-It’s simply not as easy to carry (you may not be able to force your child to assume pack mule duties!).
+The only issues we have with the Falconz portable net is that it’s heavier than other sets, and it can’t be adjusted as much as other models.
 Basically, you’re sacrificing ease of transportation and flexibility for an easy setup process and pickleball playability.
 Even though the structural poles are larger and heavier, the setup and stowaway process is still undemanding.
-Even though this net is #5 on our list, it’s still a great piece of equipment that we wouldn’t hesitate to use with the kids we coach!
+Even though this net is #5 on our list, it’s still a great piece of equipment that we wouldn’t hesitate to use with the kids we coach for both sports!

-Use the Right Color of Tennis Balls With Your Kids Tennis Net
+Use the Correct Color Tennis Balls With Your Kids Tennis Net

 Remember that it’s absolutely integral to use reduced air pressure colored tennis balls with scaled-down kids tennis nets.
 Doing so enables your child to practice full forehand and backhand strokes without the injury risk associated with using standard yellow tennis balls from a young age.
 To find out which color tennis ball to use with your child based on their age, read our Colored Tennis Ball Guide.